 "I am having problems playing your DVD on my COMPUTER."

-If you are using a Windows based PC with a Windows Media Player, unfortunately you still have to install software which enables DVD playback.
+If you are using a Windows based PC with a Windows Media Player, unfortunately you must install software which enables DVD playback.
 Sadly, even though Windows Media Player is pre-installed and running on Windows, it does not always mean you can automatically play DVDs.
 Go figure.
 What you need is called a "MPEG-2 codec" and typically it is installed when you load a dedicated third-party DVD playback software on that computer.
-(WinDVD, PowerDVD, etc.)
+(Windows DVD Player, WinDVD, PowerDVD, etc.)

 If you are unable to install software due to corporate policy, then perhaps these links to Microsoft will assist: